-Tips: Always make sure that resort offers kids ski school or nursery services conducted in your kids’ language.
+Tips: Always make sure that ski resort offers kids ski school or nursery services conducted in your kids’ language.
 Once my friend booked a place with kids school only in Japanese and at the end of the day he paid the school fees, and yet he had to spend his whole week in the mountain on a magic carpet with his 4 years old boy.

 Pick a Hotel with lots of facilities (preferable with day care services).

-Game rooms, swimming pool, indoor theme park, drawing room, cinema, kids friendly activities… you name it.
+Game rooms, swimming pool, indoor theme park, drawing room, cinema, kids-friendly activities… you name it.
 In my experience, over 95% of the kids love skiing or snowboarding, but what if your kids fall into that 5% who are just not that enjoying this amazing sports?
 Or simply encounter a bad weather day so all of you got stuck in the hotel?

 A resort with loads to play would solve your problem.
 Once I was teaching in Rusutsu Resort in Hokkaido, I had several students who didn’t like snowboarding that much when they were really young but they loved the indoor park in the hotel and they asked their parents to bring them back after two years…then they started loving snowboarding again.

-Try to pick a hotel or serviced apartment with built-in kitchen or find a hotel that provides free sneaks and food.
+Try to pick a hotel or serviced apartment with a built-in kitchen or find a hotel that provides free sneaks and food.

 Trust me, kids who finish taking ski lessons are just like a black hole.
 I found that most of the time kids get hungry all the time and they need to eat a lot.

-In order to help you save some dining expense, I’d suggest you book a room/service apartment with a kitchen so you can cook for your family.
+In order to help you save some dining expenses, I’d suggest you book a room/service apartment with a kitchen so you can cook for your family.
 It’s shocking that the money you would save on food could be as much as a business class air ticket to Bali!

 Another great thing about having a built-in kitchen is that you can control what food is given to your kids, so there is less chance for them to have a food allergy.
-Cannot book accommodation with a kitchen?
+Can not book accommodation with a kitchen?
 Try to pick a hotel providing free snacks and food all the time, you would save a lot!!!
 But then just… sometimes… your kids may find that they don’t like the food though.
 For example, club med is a very good example, once a friend of mine went to Club Med in the Maldives and his two sons just kept complaining to me “I don’t like the food here…”

 Tips: What if you can’t find the two options mentioned above?
 It’s ok, just give the hotel a call before you make the reservation and make sure there is a supermarket or convenience store nearby.
 So you can always get some snacks and drinks ready in your room for them.